 Soil and climate conditions play a major role in determining which species will be the most dominant in a forest.
 In Southland, tōtara grows closest to the coast, on almost pure sand.
 As the soil nutrient levels increase, mataī will grow.
 With more nutrients rimu and miro will come into the forest.
 On the wetter sites kahikatea grows best.

-Although they belong to the conifer family which reproduces using cones, podocarps spread their seeds through berries which are transported by being passed through birds.
 Because of the abundant range of fruits, podocarp forests also support larger communities of insects and birds such as bellbird, tūī, kākā and kea.

 Rimu at sunset, Observation Rock,